cerb/cerb.github.io/privacy.md

 They have access to data from email messages (e.g. sender, subject, body, and attachments).

 They do not have access to any client data outside of email communication.

+**Limit your disclosure to Google:** Do not include personal information in email correspondence with us, or encrypt this information with our public key found on our website.

 # Your Privacy Choices